ishwarchandratiwari/sparkpost-api-documentation/services/substitutions-reference.md

 ```

 Other notes on snippet usage:
 * snippets themselves may contain substitution syntax, just like a regular template.
-Though some restrictions apply: snippets cannot reference other snippets, nor can they call render_dynamic_content().
+Though some restrictions apply: snippets cannot reference other snippets (`render_snippet`), nor can they utilize `render_dynamic_content`.
 * snippets may contain links (which will be click tracked if click_tracking is enabled).
 * If a `render_snippet` call references a snippet which does not exist, the email will be rejected.
-* Each of the HTML and plain text email parts may execute at most 30 calls to `render_snippet`.
+* Each of the HTML and plain text email parts may utilize `render_snippet` at most 30 times.
 If this limit is exceeded, the email will be rejected.

 ## Macros